-MODULE 2 (SLIDES 24 TO 40)
+MODULE 2 (SLIDES 24-43)

-Focuses on air quality issues familiar to Albertans and addresses current efforts to monitor, measure, and manage air quality in the province.
-Students will learn about Airsheds, how they function, who is involved (i.e., stakeholders), and the role these organizations play in keeping our communities safe.
-In the associated activities, students develop the skills necessary to interpret air quality data and to use this information to make informed decisions about their outdoor activities.
+Addresses current efforts to monitor, measure, and manage air quality in Alberta.
+Students will learn about Airsheds, how they function, who is involved (i.e. stakeholders), and the role these organizations play in keeping our communities safe.
+In the associated activities, students will develop the skills necessary to interpret air quality data and to use this information to make informed decisions about their outdoor activities.

-- Two activities (additional 85 minutes) - One video
+- 2 activities additional 100 minutes - 2 videos

-While we encourage you to cover all five activities in the lesson, you may pick and choose activities as needed.
-The teaching script is written such that if any activities are left out, the lesson still functions; however, please note that Activity 5 builds on knowledge from Activity 4.
+While we encourage you to cover all activities in the lesson, if time is at a premium, you may pick and choose activities as needed.
+The Teaching Script is written such that if any activities are left out, the lesson still functions, however, please note that Activity 4 builds on knowledge from Activity 3.

-The following Teacher Guide provides an in-depth overview of the activities embedded in the lesson From Emissions to Exposure: A Unit on Air Quality & Environmental Chemistry.
+This Teacher Guide provides an in-depth overview of the activities embedded in the Air Quality 101 lesson.
 Teachers should review this information carefully.
 Where applicable, the activity outlines contain: